SvenBroeckling/phasesix/rulebook/static/rulebook/src/md/wounds_en.md

-Die körperliche Unversehrtheit des Charakters wird in Form von Wunden dargestellt.
-Ein Charakter kann eine bestimmte Anzahl von Wunden aushalten, ohne ohnmächtig zu werden.
+The physical integrity of the character is represented in the form of wounds.
+A character can withstand a certain number of wounds without passing out.

+### Wounds and Boosts

+If you look at the character sheet of an intact character, you will see a bar of filled hearts:

 ### Wunden und Boosts

 Betrachtet man den Charakterbogen eines unversehrten Charakters, so sieht man eine Leiste von gefüllten Herzen:

 <i class="fas fa-heart fa-2x text-danger"></i>
 <i class="fas fa-heart fa-2x text-danger"></i>